cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 1. Generate chain+relay+FileAMT+Seeder+Piece combo:
       Pickup ONE random `chainID` in the myChains[ ],
-according to the global time in the base of RelaySwitchTimeUnit, H= hash (time in minute base + chain ID)
+according to the global time in the base of RelaySwitchTimeUnit, H= hash (time in RelaySwitchTimeUnit base + chain ID)

 {if H last number is 0,1,2